muze-nl/jaqt/README.md

 This library uses ES6 import/export syntax, but there is only a single javascript file.
 You can include that directly, or use a bundler.

+/Note/: this library adds two functions, select() and where(), to the Array.prototype.
+If you don't want this, don't use this library.

 <a name="usage"></a>
 ## Usage